 | Total before insurance | approx. CHF 1,700 |

-| Of which insurance-covered (SL drug + laboratory) | approx. CHF 1,100 |
+| Of which covered if an OKP exception applies (SL drug + laboratory) | approx. CHF 1,100 |

 | Your costs (deductible 300 + co-payment) | approx. CHF 400–600 |